 Introduction to theories and practices of corporate financial management, including methods of financial analysis, concepts related to the time value of money, valuation of securities, capital budgeting, and the development and evaluation of business strategies.

-ECON 152: Principles of Macroeconomics ACCT 202: Principles of Accounting II
+ACCT 202: Principles of Accounting II

 BUAD 305: Marketing in a Global Economy

 Study of the organizational function of marketing, including theoretical and practical concerns from a global perspective.
 Semester Hours 3.0